Snoozy/marble-ios/README.md

 Comments 10 at a time

-Handle auth token expiration.
+auth token expiration handling

-Error Handling
+Error Handling (besides user unauthenticated)

 Add a popup tableview when typing in a textfield involving board names.

+notification UI

 **Other:**